Standard bachelors honours degree classifications are calculated as follows:

 You will be awarded a mark of 0 (Fail) for any retakes that you do not attend or submit.
 If you are on an undergraduate course, depending on your level of study and results achieved at that level, the Programme Reassessment Board may allow you an opportunity to repeat the module(s) in the following academic year.
 If your retake is your final attempt at the module, then you will be discontinued from the course.
 This is also dependent on the number of attempts you have had at the module(s).
 If you have exhausted all your assessment attempts at a module (normally 4 attempts at undergraduate level), your registration with the University will be terminated.

-Please also note that approved claims for mitigating circumstances only apply to the specific assessment period that you applied for, and claims will not automatically be applied to the retake period.
+Please note: approved claims for mitigating circumstances only apply to the specific assessment period that you applied for, and claims will not automatically be applied to the retake period.
 If you have any questions, please contact your Student Office.

 If you experience any difficulties during or in the run-up to your reassessments and need to claim for mitigating circumstances, you must submit an application via the online system in OSIS.
 The University's regulations on Mitigating Circumstances, information on deadline dates and instructions on how to submit an application through the OSIS system, are available here.
 Claims must be accompanied by relevant and timely evidence from an appropriate source.